Title: Electrical Activity from the Superior Pharyngeal Constrictor during Reflexive and Nonreflexive Tasks

 K, we’re done.

-If I didn’t have the historical knowledge behind why telling someone saying ‘k-words’ didn’t work, and either just “did it because others do it” or, decided not to do it merely because I’ve heard not to from others (ok, it might depend who those ‘others’ are😉), then really, both parties may still be missing the whole point:
+If I didn’t have the behind-the-scences knowledge behind the k-words and just “did it because others do it,” or even decided not to do it merely because I’ve heard not to from others (ok, it might depend who those ‘others’ are😉), then really, both parties may still be missing the whole point:

 Some call it passion, others call it the need for critical thinking.
-Either way, there is soooo much better, more current research we can use NOW, why waste time, energy, and money (i.e. less progress) doing something some may have learned 40 years ago?!?
-We don’t still churn butter from a barrel, k?
+Either way, there is soooo much better, more current research we can use NOW!
+Why waste time, energy, and money (i.e. less progress) doing something some may have learned 40 years ago?!?
+I mean, we don’t still churn butter from a barrel, right?

 (In case you missed all the incorrect spellings of words that should have started with “c,” or for those who were cringing and going crazy the whole time reading wondering what the heck is going on?!
 Just imagine how your patients might feel being told to say all these crazy things😉😅)